Trevisssss/tiktok-analysis/README.md

 ## Insights💡

 After analyzing the data, it was found that the mean view count of non-verified accounts was much higher than that of verified accounts.
-However, this was not enough since it could only be caused by chance.
+However, this was not enough evidence since the difference could have been caused by chance.
 For that reason, a two-sample t-test was conducted.

-**The Null Hypothesis:** This difference in the mean between non-verified and verified accounts is due to chance.
+**The Null Hypothesis:** The difference in the mean view counts between non-verified and verified accounts is due to chance.
-**The Alternative Hypothesis:** This difference is actually representative of the whole population.
+**The Alternative Hypothesis:** The difference in the mean view counts is statistically significant and represents the entire population.

+**Result:**
+There is statistical significance in the difference between non-verified and verified accounts regarding view counts.
+With this result, we can proceed to a more in-depth analysis using regression, a more complex method that allows us to consider additional variables.